The Japanese American Storytelling Program

 Overview

-JASP is a group of USJC members including Nikkei Sansei, Yonsei and Gosei (multi-generational Japanese Americans), “Shin Issei,” “Shin Nisei” (Japanese American generations emigrated after WWII), and Bi-Racial/Multi-Ethnic Nikkei.
-They are native English, native Japanese or proficient bi-lingual speakers residing in Japan, Hawaii, California, and other parts of the U.S. Mainland.
+JASP is a group of USJC members including Nikkei Sansei, Yonsei and Gosei (multi-generational Japanese Americans), “Shin Issei,” “Shin Nisei” (Japanese American generations emigrated after WWII), and Bi-Racial/Multi-Ethnic Nikkei, and Japanese nationals — basically anyone who self-identifies as “Nikkei” and has a Nikkei story to tell.
+They include native English, native Japanese and proficient bi-lingual speakers residing in Japan, Hawaii, California, New York, and other parts of the U.S. Mainland.
 JASP delivers presentations to students at universities throughout Japan in English and Japanese, based upon Host Professor requests.

 JASP presentations utilize the art of storytelling woven with many opportunities for students to engage in discussions throughout each presentation.
 The stories are personal histories, making each one of them unique.
 JASP seeks to strengthen the relationship between Japan and the United States by connecting the past with the present to create a better future.
 JASP believes it is crucial to nurture university students in Japan towards a global perspective through inspiring personal stories.